-Famed for piping hot frites, heavenly waffles and a clever way with endives, Brussels is a haven for hungry travellers.
+Famed for piping hot fries, heavenly waffles and a clever way with endives, Brussels is a haven for hungry travellers.
 But there’s a lot more to tempt the palate than street snacks and ubiquitous dollops of mayo.
-Whether you’re a sucker for tradition or trying out a new trend, Brussels is teeming with culinary hotspots to satisfy any craving.
-From a spoonful of fusion food to brunch buffets in a car workshop, see our top five picks for a dining experience with a difference.
+If you're looking for more than just traditional mussels, waffles and frites, we've selected 5 restaurants for real foodies.
+Whether you’re a sucker for tradition or trying out a new trend, Brussels is teeming with culinary hotspots and gastronomic restaurants to satisfy any craving.
+From a Michelin starred restaurant for the fusion food amateurs to a gourmet canteen and a brunch buffet in a car workshop, see our top five picks for a dining experience with a difference.

 Avocado on toast is a sure-fire staple for brunch lovers around the world, but what about avo-bun burgers or with choc-chip ice-cream?
 That’s the score at hit Amsterdam restaurant the Avocado Show, which has just landed in town.
 Real enthusiasts can also invest in founders Ron and Julien’s colourful cookbook (impeccably styled and Insta-friendly, behind a millennial-pink cover).